-William Heirens, the “Lipstick Killer,” confessed to three murders in the aftermath of World War II, and was convicted, sentenced to three life terms, and sent to prison on 5 September 1946.
-He exceeded Honeck’s record of time served in August 2010 dying, still incarcerated, on 5 March 2012.
+The second case occurred in Chicago: William Heirens, the “Lipstick Killer,” confessed to three murders in the aftermath of World War II, and was convicted, sentenced to three life terms, and sent to prison on 5 September 1946.
+He exceeded Honeck’s record of time served in August 2010, dying, still incarcerated, on 5 March 2012.
 Heirens – who was born in 1928 – would have had to live until 9 May 2015 to beat the record set by Geidel.

 Richard Honeck was the subject of significant press interest at the time of his parole.
 Below is a gallery of press photos released at that time.
 Click on any image to view it in higher resolution.

 [Update (5 October 2013)] A federal court ordered that Herman Wallace be released from prison on 1 October 2013 after his 1974 murder conviction was reversed.
-He was suffering from liver cancer and reportedly only had days to live.
+He was suffering from liver cancer and died three days later.

-Wallace became the centre of a row between federal and state authorities and still remained in prison on 5 October while the prison authorities considered an appeal lodged by the district attorney for East Baton Rouge.
-He told his lawyer George Kendall that solitary confinement – in a cell that, in his case, was six feet by nine feet (three metres by two) – “is the cruellest thing one man can do to another.”
+Wallace told his lawyer George Kendall that solitary confinement – in a cell that, in his case, was six feet by nine feet (three metres by two) – “is the cruellest thing one man can do to another.”
 He had kept in shape using dumb-bells made of old newspapers which he had constructed himself.
 The evidence against the two Black Panthers’ involvement in Miller’s death, most sources report, was weak; there were no fingerprints at the scene and Miller’s wife has stated she had doubts about the conviction and hoped the pair would be fairly treated.